1014jorge/tech-blog-mvc/readme.md

 This is a tech blog created using MVC structure. the application uses MYSQL, handlebars, and sequelize.
 Its been deployed to heroku.

-The blog allows users te create posts, add comments.
+The blog allows users to create posts, add comments.
 Posts and threads are displayed.

 ## Installation
 This program has dependencies, and requires their installation via npm.
 You need to install a few npm packages, MySQL2, Sequelize, express handlebars, dontenv package, express-session and connect-session-sequelize packages to add authentication.